New Super Mario Bros. U: Pre-release

+Release

 New Super Mario Bros.
-U was positively received by critics, with most praise going towards gameplay.
+U was positively received by critics, mostly for gameplay.
 GamesMaster magazine called it "a great excuse for families to gather round the TV, and an enticing glimpse of Mario's HD future".
-IGN stated that "Nintendo's approach here strikes a great balance in all areas, ranging from its difficulty to design to enemies and bosses".
-Joystiq commented "There's a sense of wonder again, of exploration and discovery.
-I'm not quite prepared to say New Super Mario Bros.
-U fully recaptures the spark of Mario's 2D heyday, but it's an impressive step in the right direction".
+IGN stated that the game was "close to some of the greatest 2d Mario accomplishments", with a balanced level of difficulty, and a good challenge mode, but criticized its bland visuals and music.
 Game Informer considered it the best game in the New Super Mario Bros. series, saying it had "Some of the most creative NSMB levels Nintendo has created".
 Many critics like the jump from regular graphics to HD, and enjoyed the visuals.
 GameSpot observed how "It's a challenging platformer, an excellent recreation of Mario's best moments, and it's the perfect way to kick-off Nintendo's journey into HD."
 Destructoid stated that however there isn't as much charm as past games, HD graphics was a key feature.

 Giant Bomb was slightly more critical, noting "Everything about New Super Mario Bros.
 U is pretty exciting, except the game itself.
 Is it possible that this is the best game in the 'New' series to date—not to mention one of the best exclusive Wii U games on the market, by default—and at the same time kind of flatly uninteresting?
 Apparently so.
 The game is perfectly well made for what it is, and I had plenty of fun playing it in short bursts here and there, but at this point the series' by-the-numbers design philosophy is starting to lend the name 'New Super Mario Bros.' a degree of unintentional irony".

 New Super Mario Bros.
-U Deluxe also received positive reviews, with a score of 80 on review aggregator Metacritic.
+U Deluxe also received positive reviews, with a score of 80 on review aggregator website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 80% of critics.
+Nintendo Life stated that the game was a solid package but that it was disappointing that it didn’t add a lot of content to make the game’s "Deluxe" name worthy.
+GameSpot was a bit critical about the game, stating that although it was a good port, the formula started to feel old and that it had almost no bonus features for the owners of the Wii U game.

 Sales

 As of 31 March 2021, New Super Mario Bros.
-U has worldwide sales of 5.81 million units.
+U has worldwide sales of 5.82 million units.